klogg416/linux_setup/README.md

 sudo reboot
 ```

-# If an unplugged network adaptor delays boot
+# if an unplugged network adaptor delays boot
 Need to make NICs optional in `netplan`.
 See which files are in `/etc/netplan`, then edit the one in there.
 ```shell
 $ ll /etc/netplan/